dlang/downloads.dlang.org/README.md

-Tool to pull list of files from the s3 downloads.dlang.org bucket and generate the appropriate index.html pages to allow the bucket to be used as a website.
+Tool to pull list of files from the s3 downloads-dlang-org bucket and generate the appropriate index.html pages to allow the bucket to be used as a website.